 Since FY 2014, state non-compliance with provider screening requirements has been a primary driver of improper Medicaid and CHIP payments.
-To reduce the burden of conducting screening for new enrollments and revalidation of Medicaid providers, CMS allows states to use provider-screening results from Medicare, CHIP, or other State Medicaid agencies.
+To reduce the burden of conducting screening for new enrollments and revalidation of Medicaid providers, CMS allows states to use provider-screening results from Medicare, CHIP, or other state Medicaid agencies.
 To assist in this work, CMS currently offers a data compare service for provider screening that allows a state to rely on Medicare's screening in lieu of conducting state screening.
 This service reduces state burden, particularly for provider revalidation, because it allows states to remove dually enrolled providers from their revalidation workload.
-CMS also returns information on providers found to have deactivated National Provider Identifiers (NPIs), or to be deceased, excluded by the HHS OIG, or revoked by Medicare or terminated for cause by a State Medicaid Agency (thus allowing the state or territory to take deactivation or termination action against the provider, as applicable).
+CMS also returns information on providers found to have deactivated National Provider Identifiers (NPIs), or to be deceased, excluded by the HHS OIG, or revoked by Medicare or terminated for cause by a state Medicaid agency (thus allowing the state or territory to take deactivation or termination action against the provider, as applicable).

-In FY 2021, seven additional states had participated in the data compare service, while 33 states have taken advantage of the service since its inception.
-CMS will continue to work with states on an ongoing basis to promote the advantages of the data compare service to work toward the goal of expanding use of the service to all states.
+In FY 2022, one additional state participated in the data compare service, while 38 states have taken advantage of the service since its inception.
+CMS will continue to work with states on an ongoing basis to promote the advantages of this service to work toward the goal of expanding use of the service to all states.